ljantzen/obsidian-logging/README.md

 ### -T list mode

-Specifies the list output mode when olog -l is called.
+Specifies the list output mode when obsidian-logging -l is called.
 Valid arguments are -T bullet and -T table.
-Overrides the list mode in olog.yaml configuration file
+Overrides the list mode in obsidian-logging.yaml configuration file

 ### -v or --version